 Is CD DVD storage media the right option for storing your digital memories?
 This is an important question because many of us accumulate many Gigabytes of electronic files on our computers.

-For many people, this is the only thought that is given to storage i.e. download the files to a laptop or desktop computer and then forget about them.
+For many people, the only thought given to information storage is to download the files to a laptop or desktop computer and then forget about them.
 However, if we truly want to preserve electronic files such as emails, spreadsheets, word processing documents, digital photographs, digital audio recordings, digital video recordings, and others, then a more concerted effort needs to be undertaken.

 The most basic thing to do is to make a copy or copies of your information.
 Having a single copy of your files on your computer is very risky.
 Hard drives generally have a short lifetime of about five years on average, but this is only an average figure.
 Hard drives can fail very early on in their lifespan and failures often occur suddenly and without much warning.
 If your only copy of your digital photos and other digital memories and important files, etc., were on this hard drive then the information would be lost.

 Now there are certain key factors that determine whether CD DVD storage media is appropriate for the storage of your valuable files or not and three of these are summarized below.

-If CD DVD storage media does not have enough capacity to meet your needs, then this can create problems such producing too many discs or having to spread related information (such as a video recording) over more than one disc which is very inconvenient.
-CD-Rs are okay to use for information such as word processing files, emails, spreadsheets, up to medium quality digital photographs, and reasonable quality audio files, for the most part.
+If CD DVD storage media does not have enough capacity to meet your needs, then this can create problems such producing too many discs or having to spread related information (such as a video recording) over more than one disc, which is very inconvenient.
+CD-R has enough capacity for information such as word processing files, emails, spreadsheets, up to medium quality digital photographs, and reasonable quality audio files, for the most part.

 Do you have any questions about the information discussed on this page or about CD DVD storage media or any other type of storage media?
 Please send us an email via our contact page and we will be happy to post your question and provide an answer.